vrnaik/docker/README.md

 ```sh
 docker run hello-world  // this will download hello-world image and run it.
 ```
+> Note: if no process running in the image, it will exit running immediately.

 ```sh
 docker ps // shows all running images